dorukbulut/bookings/readme.md

 # Bookings and Reservations

-Bed and Breakfast Web App Written with GoLang.
+Bed and Breakfast Web App Written in GoLang.